 At March 25, 2012, the Company had an outstanding purchase commitment to acquire hot dogs at a cost of approximately \$4,900,000 from its primary hot dog manufacturer.
-At June 24, 2012, the balance of that purchase commitment was approximately \$1,085,000.
-Nathan's currently expects to complete this purchase commitment by August 2012.
-Nathan's has not entered into any new purchase commitments during the fiscal 2013 period.
+At September 23, 2012, Nathan's had completed this purchase commitment and has not entered into any new purchase commitments during the fiscal 2013 period.
 However, Nathan's may enter into additional purchase commitments in the future as favorable market conditions become available.